 Surprise your prospects and start joking around, keeping things light at the start of a call.
 It’s important to remember that many of the people your reps are targeting are being pitched to day in and day out, which can be boring and monotonous.
 Why would they want to listen to your rep, out of everyone that calls?

-If your reps can make the person on the other end of the line laugh or at least smile briefly, then they’ll be more willing to listen to their pitch.
+If you can make the person on the other end of the line laugh or at least smile briefly, then they’ll be more willing to listen to your pitch.
 Cold calls shouldn’t be viewed as a battle, but a constructive conversation.

 Smiling while talking on the phone not only makes you sound clearer and more positive, it also makes it more enjoyable.
 Have a sense of humor, feel like it's fun and that you're happy calling your prospect, not just following a schedule.